Guest journey mapping: A crucial tool to adapt your guest experience

-For cruise ship and resort operators, whose livelihood depends on the comfort and safety of travelers from all over the world, a pandemic is the worst-case scenario.
-This spring, many operators responded to the Covid-19 pandemic with voluntary limitations on bookings and access to amenities.
+For cruise ship and resort operators, whose livelihood depends on the comfort and safety of travelers from all over the world, a pandemic is a worst-case scenario.
+In spring 2020, many operators responded to the Covid-19 pandemic with voluntary limitations on bookings and access to amenities.
 Shortly after, several governmental bodies stepped in, issued global travel warnings, and in many cases, forbade operators from offering cruises or rooms to guests.

-Right now, the world waits.
-We modify our behaviors, spending habits and priorities.
-With no clear timeline for a viable, widely available vaccine and an evolving understanding of Covid-19’s patterns of infection, many companies are reimagining their customer experience.
-They must demonstrate they can maintain their commitment to safety during a global health crisis.
-The new experiences they create will have to blend the familiar promises of their brands with new social norms, regulations and guidelines.
+Right now, the world changes.
+We modify our behaviors, spending habits, and priorities.
+With the anticipation that the new normal is here for a while and an evolving understanding of Covid-19, many companies are reimagining their customer experience.
+They must demonstrate they can maintain their commitment to safety during a global health crisis and after.
+The new experiences they create will have to blend the familiar promises of their brands with new social norms, regulations, and guidelines.

 Focusing on key interactions: The customer journey map

 Journeys help define moments of customer value, which drive investment in your offering.
 They create structure in your experiences from a fundamental principle of design: empathy.
 If you know what your customers, employees, partners and other stakeholders experience as they seek information, make decisions, get started, and derive value from their investments, you can tune your experiences to their needs and preferences.

 We’ve been writing about journeys at PK for over a decade.
 While the data and the technology behind the touchpoints grow more complex and ubiquitous, the journey’s format is unchanged.